Syd Barrett’s Binson Echorec Baby

-Syd used this effect extensively during his time with Pink Floyd.
-Even after Syd had left the band, David Gilmour continued using the effect, as it was key in achieving some of the early Floyd sounds.
+Syd Barrett made extensive use of this effect during his time with Pink Floyd.
+Even after Syd left the band, David Gilmour continued using it, as it was essential to achieving some of the iconic early Floyd sounds.

-The Binstone Echorec is a delay effect unit, which instead of a tape, used a magnetic disk to achieve the effect by playing the sound back with a slight delay.
-It was made in Italy, and nowadays working units are extremely rare, and extremely desirable, often selling for thousands of dollars.
+The Binson Echorec is a delay unit that, instead of using tape, utilized a magnetic disk to produce the effect by replaying the sound with a slight delay.
+Manufactured in Italy, functioning units are now incredibly rare and highly sought after, often fetching thousands of dollars.

 Syd with a Binston Echorec delay in the studio.